ALeafWolf/aleafwolf.github.io/_posts/2019-06-14-self-intro-en.md

 Native language is Mandarin, fluent(?) in English, and my Japanese is... fluent in Hiragana ~~I cannot even read all Katakana uwu~~.

+A computer science study who still don't know which field to focus qaq.

 ## Favourite Character/Ship

 Heshikiri Hasebe from Touken Ranbu is my first, and the only favourite character for now. (\*╹▽╹*)